Is it Worth Torrenting These Days? (Updated 2022)

 Are People Really Returning to Torrenting?

-After a decade, there has been a rise in traffic for BitTorrent, which has been attributed to the increasing numbers of streaming platforms available.
+After a decade, there has been a rise in traffic for BitTorrent, which has been attributed to the increasing number of streaming platforms available.
 Rather than subscribing to streaming services like HBO, Netflix, Hulu, Amazon and others, a lot of people are turning to torrenting to get their movies and TV shows fix.

 This rise in torrenting should not come as a surprise as internet users will not pay for each streaming platform where their content of choice is available.
 With BitTorrent, internet users have universal access to any and all content online.